-The next step in deciding which clone is best for your research is to search the publication record for each clone and find an example of published data which uses a similar experimental approach to your own.
+The next step in making the antibody selection that is best for your research is to search the publication record for each clone and find an example of published data that uses a similar experimental approach to your own.
 There may be one clone that is more often used for your specific mouse model and experimental set-up.

 Bio X Cell provides a list of selected references for all of our antibodies which can be found on each product page.
 Additional references can be found using search engines such as Google Scholar and PubMed.
-Searching for the clone name of the antibody in combination with experiment-specific search terms, for example “RMP1-14 MC38 BALB/c”, is the best approach to finding applicable references.
-These references will help you choose the antibody that best fits your research.
+Searching for the clone name of the antibody in combination with experiment-specific search terms, for example, “RMP1-14 MC38 BALB/c”, is the best approach to finding applicable references.
+These references will help you make the antibody selection that best fits your research.

 Detailed Comparison of PD-1 Antibody Clones